The-Marcy-Lab-School/se-unit-2/lesson-3-intro_to_functions/README.md

 ## Essential Questions
 * Why are functions a key feature of any programming language?
+* What is the difference between a function argument and a function parameter?
 * How do we declare functions in JavaScript?
 * How does a function declared using function declaration notation differ from a function declared as function expression?
+* What are arrow functions?
+In what ways are they similar to function expressions?
+In what ways are they different?
 * What does _hoisting_ mean and how does it impact the way that we write our JavaScript programs?
 * How does JavaScript handle extra arguments during function invocation?
 What about missing arguments?